TresAmigosSD/SMV/docs/runSmvApp.md

 <tr>
 <td colspan="2">--run-app </td>
-<td>Run all modules in all configured stages in current app.
+<td>Run all output modules in all configured stages in current app.
 </td>
 </tr>